PATIENT GUIDE TO STEREOTACTIC BRAIN BIOPSIES

 by mouth at home.
 We have become increasingly concerned about hospital-acquired

-fatal.
-The sooner you go home, the less you are exposed to these
+infections, and the sooner you go home, the less you are exposed

-kinds of problems.
-The main risk is a one percent risk of
+to these kinds of problems.
+The main risk is a one percent

-internal bleeding or swelling after the operation.
-In the brain
+risk of internal bleeding or swelling after the operation.
+In the

-this could cause either a seizure or stroke, and either can cause
+brain this could cause either a seizure or stroke.
+If the CT scan

 It is ultimately your decision as to whether to remain in the hospital